How to keep your employees motivated before Christmas holidays

 Here are some ideas for a Secret Santa reveal.

 2. Santa Bingo.
-Create bingo-style cards with fun traits or facts (e.g., "has a cat," "loves spicy food," "commutes by bike").
+Playing bingo is a fun and stress-free activity.
+Prepare Santa Bingo cards in advance with information about the gift-givers (e.g., "This person has a cat," "Loves spicy food," "Commutes by bike").
 As people open gifts, others try to guess their Secret Santa by matching traits to coworkers.
-The first to fill a row or card gets a small prize.
+The first to fill a row or card wins a small prize!

 Try our MySanta app